kija56/ipf-crm/source/index.html.md

 # Introduction

 Welcome to the iPF UZO API!
-You can use this API to access UZO API endpoints, which can get information on various users,pipelines, deals, contacts, appointments, and more other informations in our database.
+You can use this API to access UZO API endpoints, which can get information on various users,pipelines, deals, contacts, appointments, and more other information in our database.

 We have language bindings in Shell and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication

 > To authorize, use this code:

 ```shell
 # With shell, you can just pass the correct header with each request